-PREPARING YOUNG PEOPLE FOR COURTSHIP AND MARRIAGE
+PREPARING YOUNG PEOPLE FOR COURTSHIP AND MARRIAGE STUDENTS' NEEDS

-STUDENTS!
-NEEDS
+It would be of great value if a study were to be made among students in our Negro colleges to find out just what, on a scientific basis, these colleges need to do to prepare them adequately for courtship and marriage.
+This is a rich field of study for persons in the Social Sciences and in the field of Home Economics.

-It would be of great value if a study were to be made among students in our Negro colleges to find out just what on a scientific basis these colleges need to do to prepare them adequately for courtship and marriage.
-This is a rich field for persons in the Social Sciences and in the field of Home Economics.
+We know that students come to college with varying backgrounds.

-Students come to college with varying backgrounds.
-A few come from homes offering large opportunities for personal instruction in matters relating to courtship and marriage.
+A few come from homes offering large opportunities for personal insturction in matters relating to courtship and marriage.

 Most students have had varying experiences with courtship before entering college.
-Practically all have had some experience, The majority of students wish to marry.
+Practically all have had some experience.
+The majority of students wish to marry.
 It is desirable that they should.